hmxxu/BeatBuddy/reports/report1.md

 HaoMing
  * Add on to already made unit test
+ * Make a function that saves a list of tracks as a playlist in the user's account

+Adrian
+ * Help front end make website intuitive
+ * Help research algirthom

+Tapan
  * Make a function for user to login into Spotify account
- * Make a function that saves a list of tracks as a playlist in the user's account
+ * Start with search bar